underscoreio/shapeless-guide/src/pages/generic/products.md

 Note that the `Aux` type isn't changing any semantics---it's just making things easier to read.
-This pattern is used frequently in the shapeless codebase.
+This "`Aux` pattern" is used frequently in the shapeless codebase.
 </div>

 ### So what are the downsides?